kudobuilder/kudo/keps/0021-kudo-upgrade.md

 #### Proposal for update process
 Integrated into `kudo init --upgrade`

+The upgrade process itself is simple:
+- Update the CRDs. *Note:* This means an *update* to the CRDs, not a delete/recreate.
+If an existing CRD is deleted at any point in the update process, existing CustomResources of that type will be deleted as well.
+- For now, only minor changes to the CRDs are possible with this approach.

+In a future version KUDO will have to support multiple CRD versions.
+This will require installation of a conversion webhook

 - We need to provide support for multiple maintained API versions.
 This will allow us to evolve the API, and introduce backwards incompatible changes in a way that allows clients to migrate at their own pace.
-- WebHook conversion allows us to transparently switch to a new CRD version without manually migrating all existing CRs
+- WebHook conversion will allow us to transparently switch to a new CRD version without manually migrating all existing CRs
-  - MultiVersion is supported since 1.11 (manual conversion)
   - WebHook conversion GA since 1.16 (1.13 alpha feature gate, 1.15 beta feature gate)
   - If we ever need more complex scenarios, i.e. splitting a CRD into two, or merging two CRDs into one, WebHook conversion will not cover this use case and we will need a different type of migration
 - CRD versioning
   - Having an internal model of the data structures exposed via the API allows us to use defaulting, normalization between API versions and prevents  older clients from breaking existing resources
   - We can add new optional fields, and make other minor modifications to an existing API version.
   - More breaking changes (removing fields, making fields required, renaming fields, etc. ) require a CRD version change
   - See [K8s API Changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md) for details